openshift/installer/docs/user/troubleshooting.md

 ## Common Failures

-### No Worker Nodes Created
+### No Compute Nodes Created

-The installer doesn't provision worker nodes directly, like it does with master nodes.
+The installer doesn't provision compute nodes directly, like it does with control plane nodes.
 Instead, the cluster relies on the Machine API Operator, which is able to scale up and down nodes on supported platforms.
-If more than fifteen to twenty minutes (depending on the speed of the cluster's Internet connection) have elapsed without any workers, the Machine API Operator needs to be investigated.
+If more than fifteen to twenty minutes (depending on the speed of the cluster's Internet connection) have elapsed without any compute nodes, the Machine API Operator needs to be investigated.

 The status of the Machine API Operator can be checked by running the following command from the machine used to install the cluster: